-1.5 While the intermediary remuneration and sales remuneration which are illustrated in the provision of remuneration information are ultimately the responsibility of the PRSA provider, the PRSA Disclosure Regulations require a PRSA provider to have regard to any guidance notes issued by the Society of Actuaries in Ireland, as well as requiring consultation with the Actuary.

-This Guidance Note constitutes the guidance relating to Preliminary Disclosure Certificates and Statements of Reasonable Projection issued by the Society of Actuaries in Ireland referred to in the PRSA Disclosure Regulations.
+- 1.5 While the intermediary remuneration and sales remuneration which are illustrated in the provision of remuneration information are ultimately the responsibility of the PRSA provider, the PRSA Disclosure Regulations require a PRSA provider to have regard to any guidance notes issued by the Society, as well as requiring consultation with the PRSA Actuary. - This ASP constitutes the guidance relating to Preliminary Disclosure Certificates and Statements of Reasonable Projection issued by the Society referred to in the PRSA Disclosure Regulations. - 1.6 The PRSA Disclosure Regulations require that the Illustrative Table of Intermediary Remuneration and Sales Remuneration should state, for each contribution year, the projected contribution payable and the projected remuneration payable to intermediaries or sales employees in the contribution year in question.
+This is to be interpreted as requiring that the actual remuneration provided in the contribution year should be shown in the